L'Ecole No. 41

 Marty’s ongoing dedication and commitment to the Washington state wine industry is evident in his many leadership roles.
 Marty, along with his partners Norm McKibben and Gary Figgins, were early viticulture pioneers in the Walla Walla.
 In 1997 they began the expansion of the original 20-acre Seven Hills Vineyard to the 230 acres it is today.
 Marty is currently President and Director of the Washington Wine Institute and is one of two board members from Washington State for WineAmerica.
 He was instrumental in the founding of the Walla Walla Valley Wine Alliance and served as its president for six years.
 Marty worked with other industry pioneers in the development of the Walla Walla Community College Center for Enology and Viticulture.
 He earned a chemical engineering degree from Texas A&M University.

-All L'Ecole wines are vegetarian.
+All L'Ecole wines are vegan.
 No egg whites or fish by-products are used in fining.

 Wine Advocate 6/30/2017